EwDosbox/PlatBorne/Concepts, Presentation, Lore/LORE.md

 ## **[St Martin in the Bull Ring](https://en.wikipedia.org/wiki/St_Martin_in_the_Bull_Ring)**
 ### **Hunter has fallen**
 1. Things go up, things go down
-1. Imagine there is a man with a knife chasing you!
+2. Imagine there is a man with a knife chasing you!
-1. Hurry up old man!
+3. Hurry up old man!
-1. Jump, Dash, Jump, Dash is it really that hard to do?
+4. Jump, Dash, Jump, Dash is it really that hard to do?
-1. The sun will be up when you get here, which will be...never!
+5. The sun will be up when you get here, which will be...never!
-1. Did it hurt?
+6. Did it hurt?
 I hope it did
-1. Not even a God could watch this...
+7. Not even a God can watch this...
-1. And then God said "Let there be light!", too bad he said that, now everybody must watch your performance.
+8. And then God said "Let there be light!", too bad he said that, now everybody must watch your performance.
-1. Don't you wanna shove a rocket up your arse?
+9. Don't you wanna shove a rocket up your arse?
-1. You would be terrible guy to hike with
+10. You would be terrible guy to hike with
-1. Don't worry, another species killing asteroid will come in around 65,000 years.
+11. Don't worry, another species killing asteroid will come in around 65,000 years.
 You have enough time
-1. The snail is coming!
+12. The snail is coming!
 The snail is coming!
 The snail is coming!
-1. You are based?
+13. You are based?
 Based on what?
 Number of falls?
-1. It's taking you so long it would make her bored
+14. It's taking you so long it would be faster to just climb up here.
-1. They said touch grass not kamikaze into it
+15. They said touch grass not kamikaze into it
+16. Hunter 0, the ground 1
+17. Youre destroying the church, dumbass
 ### **hunter has fallen too much**
 1. I felt the ground shake even from here!
+2. Youre supposed to be the chosen one?
+That's sad
-1. Maybe you would be better miner, because you should stay on the ground.
+3. Maybe you would be better miner, because you should stay on the ground.
-1. Did you know that a Mini Cooper was manufactured here?
+4. Did you know that a Mini Cooper was manufactured here?
 That's funny, because you are even slower than that.
-1. I would have more chance to win a russian roulette with a machine gun than you ever coming here.
+5. I would have more chance to win a russian roulette with a machine gun than you ever coming here.
-1. It's not always about the jumping or falling, Hunter, sometimes it's about the Mets
+6. It's not always about the jumping or falling, Hunter, sometimes it's about the Mets
-1. The other day my teacher was teaching us Greek Mythology and he mentioned a pegasus and I immediately thought 'Pegasus? more like Mega Sus!
+7. The other day my teacher was teaching us Greek Mythology and he mentioned a pegasus and I immediately thought 'Pegasus? more like Mega Sus!
-1. You have a lot of determination...and probably few broken legs, sucks to be you!
+8. You have a lot of determination...and probably few broken legs, sucks to be you!
-1. Somebody didn't skip leg day
+9. Somebody didn't skip leg day
+10. If I said that I am currently oiled up up here, would it make you come here fucking faster?
 ## **Fishing**
 ### **Hunter comes to the water**
 1. Yeah sure, go fishing, we have all the time in the world...
-1. What makes you think a little fishing could help you?
+2. What makes you think a little fishing could help you?
+3. Youre so desperate that you go fishing?
 ### FISH ENDING
 - **When you fish out all the fishes (bruh why)**
 1. The lake is comforting.
 You stay and fall to slumber.